sugaryourcoffee/vimnote/README.md

     $ sudo apt-get install zathura

-Tasks can be extracted from a .mom.md file into a syc-task task.
+Tasks can be extracted from a file into a syc-task task.
 To use this function install [syc-task](https://rubygems.org/gems/syc-task) with

     $ gem install syc-task

 Usage
 -----
-When opening a file with the extension .mom.md a template file is loaded.
-The template file is located at ~/.vim/bundle/vimnote/templates/mom.md.
-You can replace the content of that file in order to use a different content.
+When opening a file with the extension .minutes, .note or .speech a template file is loaded.
+The template files are located in the directory '~/.vim/bundle/vimnote/templates/'.
+You can replace the content of these files in order to adjust the content to your convenience.

 When opening a new note open it with

-    $ vim my-note.mom.md
+    $ vim my-note.note

-it will be saved to the `notes_dir` directory.
+It will be saved to the `notes_dir` directory.
 This has the advantage when searching content of notes or note files they will be found by the **FindFiles** and **FindWords** commands.